Driver trapped in truck for days after Indiana crash speaks for first time

-A man who was trapped inside a truck for days underneath a bridge on Interstate 94 in Indiana’s Porter County is speaking out for the first time, offering his first statements to the public after the harrowing ordeal.
+A man who was trapped inside a truck for days underneath a bridge on Interstate 94 in Indiana’s Porter County remains hospitalized in South Bend, but doctors gave a positive update on his condition Thursday.

-Matt Reum, 27, was found in his truck by two Good Samaritans on Tuesday afternoon, six days after he says he had crashed off the westbound side of the roadway.
+According to officials at Memorial Hospital, 27-year-old Matt Reum's condition has been upgraded from critical to serious condition, just two days after two Good Samaritans found him pinned in his truck alongside Interstate 94 in Porter County.

+Reum told his rescuers he had been trapped for six days, subsisting on rain water to stay hydrated.

 “No matter how tough things get, there is a light at the end of the tunnel, sometimes in the least expected way,” he said.